PinNaCode/magiskboot_build/README.md

 Check the version status badges at [the top of README](#magiskboot_build).

-This project is very similiar to [android-tools][android-tools] which just maintains a set of patches on top of a specific upstream Magisk commit and require manual adaption for compiling with newer version source.
+This project is very similiar to [android-tools][android-tools] which just maintains a set of patches on top of a specific upstream Magisk commit and require manual adaption for compiling with newer source.

 Although I may update the version once in a while, [Pull requests](../../pulls) are welcome.

 #### Eh, so my platform is not supported by your sh*t

-This project aims to be portable, and it should be possible to port it to new platforms, as long as your platform meets the the above [requirements](#requirements).
+This project aims to be portable, so it should be possible to port it to new platforms with some efforts, as long as your platform meets the the above [requirements](#requirements).

 Not?
 Check out the [Cygwin](#cygwin-early-test) platform for example, maybe you can try to port those dependencies yourself.